pulumi/docs/content/blog/cloud-native-secret-management-with-pulumi-esc-and-external-secrets-operator/index.md

 - ESO integrates with external secret management systems which ensure that access to secrets is tracked and an audit trail is maintained.
 This is crucial for security compliance and adhering to regulatory standards.

-- Can automate secrets rotation when the external secret management system has support it.
+- Automate secrets rotation when the external secret management system has support it.

 ## External Secrets Operator architecture